sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.
+- [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
+- [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
+- [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
+- [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
+- [Omnis Skeleton Generator](https://github.com/taohsu/skeletongenerator), by taohsu: Generate skeleton/placeholder UI from the selected components
+- [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
 - [Sketch Color Manager](https://github.com/hecflores/sketch-color-manager), by hecflores: Sketch Plugin to manage all rogue colors in the sketch, along with other styling properties
 - [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.
 - [Sketch Chat](https://github.com/mathieudutour/sketch-chat), by Mathieu Dutour: A Sketch plugin to chat in Sketch Cloud files
-- [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Symbol Master Renamer](https://github.com/miguelangelnarvaezgo/symbol-master-renamer), by Miguel Angel Narvaez: Simple plugin to rename and organizing the master symbols with '/'.
 - [Sketch Copy Text Only](https://github.com/explorador/sketch-copy-text-only), by Cristian: Sketch plugin to copy only the text from selected artboard(s) or layer(s)